mpeder/azdevopssecurity/README.md

 # Azure DevOps: Recommended Practices for Secure Pipelines

 ## Introduction
-This repos started as part of bulding a customer presentation.
+This repos started as part of building a customer presentation.
 After digging into it I found that I could keep on adding content related to this topic.
 So this is an attempt on doing so in a structured way.

 I would love to get feedback on the content and would like to keep expanding and updating the content.
 So please add your comments/issues and I will look into it when I have time :-)